Kisakay/KissAuth/README.md

-# License Key Management System - Kiss-Authentificator-V3
+# License Key Management System - KissAuth

 This project is a Discord bot and a corresponding server application for managing license keys for a software service.